andyl/vagrant_base/README.md

 The host directory is mounted on the guest at `/vagrant`.

 If you want to share other directories, edit the `Vagrantfile` and follow the [synced-folder guide][sfg].

 [sfg]: https://www.vagrantup.com/docs/synced-folders/basic_usage.html

+## Appendix F: Remote Shared Files

+If your VM is running on a bare-metal host in a datacenter, you can use `sshfs` to mount a VM filesystem locally.

+    mkdir ./mountpoint
+    sshfs [user@]<BARE-METAL-DOMAIN> ./mountpoint -p <VM-port>

-## Appendix F: Collaboration on a Mac Host
+## Appendix G: Collaboration on a Mac Host

 You can use SSH-Chat, Tmate and Wormhole on your Mac host.